alpi is published by Satoshi Ltd., whose three load-bearing principles for this document are:

 - Sensitive-shape redaction on persisted sessions (v0.3.8).
 Before

-~/.alpi/<profile>/sessions/<id>.jsonis written, every string in user/assistant text and tool args/results is scanned for known secret-shape patterns (sk-…,ghp_…,gho_…,xox[abprs]-…,AIza…,AKIA…, Telegram bot tokens) and replaced with[REDACTED].
-Value-only — the keys around the value are unchanged so--continueresume keeps full structural context, and legitimate fields named "password" with non-secret values are not clobbered. send_messageattachment policy (v0.3.8).
-Attachment paths now pass through the same_paths.resolve_pathdenylist thatemail(send)uses, so a prompt-injected reply cannot exfiltrate~/.ssh/id_*,*.pem,~/.aws/credentials, etc. via Telegram.- Atomic
+~/.alpi/<profile>/sessions/<id>.jsonis written, every string in user/assistant text and tool args/results is scanned for known secret-shape patterns (sk-…,ghp_…,gho_…,xox[abprs]-…,AIza…,AKIA…,<digits>:<secret>bot-token shapes) and replaced with[REDACTED].
+Value-only — the keys around the value are unchanged so--continueresume keeps full structural context, and legitimate fields named "password" with non-secret values are not clobbered. emailattachment policy (v0.3.8).
+Outbound attachment paths pass through the_paths.resolve_pathdenylist, so a prompt-injected reply cannot exfiltrate~/.ssh/id_*,*.pem,~/.aws/credentials, etc. viaemail(send)/email(forward).- Atomic

 .envwrites (v0.3.8)._append_env/_remove_env_keywrite to a temp file withchmod 0600thenos.replace, so a crash mid-write cannot leave the credentials file inconsistent or world-readable. - TOCTOU-safe credential writes (v0.4.41).
 All alpi-internal